-The institute will offer three classes — across colleges, schools and disciplines — in 2020.
+The WEL Institute will offer three classes — across colleges, schools, and disciplines — in Fall 2020.
 Any undergraduate student is eligible to participate.
-Reach out to your advisor to learn more.
+Please reach out to your advisor to learn more.

 Consumer Products Entrepreneurship Practicum

 MAN 347P | Unique #04899